shybird/kitchentimer/README.md

                             label.

     OPTIONS:
-      -h, --help            Show this help.
+      -h, --help            Show this usage message.
       -v, --version         Show version information.
       -e, --exec [COMMAND]  Execute COMMAND on alarm.
-Occurrences of {t} will be replaced by the alarm time in (HH:)MM:SS format.
+My be given multiple times.
+Occurrences of {l} will be replaced by the alarm label, {t} by alarm time in (HH:)MM:SS format.
-                            Occurrences of {l} by alarm label.
       -p, --plain           Use simpler block chars to draw the clock.
       -f, --fancy           Make use of less common unicode characters.
       -q, --quit            Quit program after last alarm.

     SIGNALS: <SIGUSR1> Reset clock.
-             <SIGUSR2> Pause or un-pause clock.
+             <SIGUSR2> Pause or continue.